Average Cost of Living in Lakewood

 In Lakewood, where 135,000 residents navigate a housing market that gives you more square footage per dollar than either coast, cost of living is another line item worth understanding.
-The data shows costs runs slightly cheaper here than in the typical American city — about 8% below average, placing Lakewood near the national midpoint for this category.
+The data shows costs costs a bit more than the US norm, running about 14% above average, placing Lakewood above average nationally for this category.
 The seasonal swing from single digits to 90-degree summers keeps HVAC technicians busy and homeowners writing checks.
 Here's what that means in practical terms.

 The economic reality of Lakewood is a port-and-logistics economy where blue-collar industries meet white-collar management in a balanced mix.
 Old brownstones, corner delis, and a 'pay more for less space' ethos that somehow remains magnetic.
 The seasonal swing from single digits to 90-degree summers keeps HVAC technicians busy and homeowners writing checks.
 These factors combine to shape what you'll actually pay for cost of living — and the median income of $44K gives context to what households can budget.